sqrol/SoftV.Docs/docs/robocad/libraries/shufflecad/logs.md

 # Logging in shufflecad

-shufflecad also provides the ability to write logs to the application.
+shufflecad also provides the functionality to write logs to the application.

 #### Example: